-Mat Collishaw Commission : New artist co-commission with The New Art Gallery Walsall
+Mat Collishaw Commission : Co-commission with Library of Birmingham and The New Art Gallery Walsall.

 Mat Collishaw Commission

-Mat Collishaw has been commissioned to research and make work in response to the photography archive at the Library of Birmingham.
-Following a period of research he will create a new work as an edition that can be purchased.
+Mat Collishaw was commissioned to research and produce work in response to the photography archive at the Library of Birmingham.
+After a dedicated research period, he created a new edition of his work available for purchase.

-A co-commission GRAIN, Library of Birmingham and The New Art Gallery Walsall.
+This co-commission was a collaboration between GRAIN, Library of Birmingham, and The New Art Gallery Walsall.

 Image Credit: The Poisoned Page, 2013 – C-type photograph